qicosmos/sms_client/README.md

 # sms_client
-an async client for sms platform
+an async client for sms platform, header only and c++17 is needed.

 # quick example